-The 13th Annual Tinnitus Research Initiative (TRI) Conference will take place at Trinity College Dublin, Ireland in June 2023.
-Over the years, the annual TRI conference has attracted scientists, physicians, healthcare professionals and industrialists to influence the tinnitus field.
+The Tinnitus Research Initiative (TRI) Conference will take place at Trinity College Dublin, Ireland from June 6 to 9, 2023.
+Over the years, the TRI conference has attracted scientists, physicians, healthcare professionals and industrialists to influence the tinnitus field.
 This year we envision a unique and historical extension of this gathering to tinnitus patients and caregivers, inviting them to significantly contribute to shaping the field for the generations to come.

 While tinnitus is a common symptom, current-day treatments reduce the impact than specifically address the percept itself.
 Globally, tinnitus sufferers demand a permanent solution to this problem.
 Although market research demonstrates a strong commercial opportunity, the amount of scientific research and financial investment is small compared to other chronic health conditions.
 TRI 2023 aims to bring together world-class scientists, industrialists, clinicians and policymakers, patients and caregivers to address these impending issues thereby seeking to bridge the gap between academia, industry, medicine & society (AIMS).

 We are recruiting for a clinical trial on amnestic Mild Cognitive Impairment (aMCI) and Alzheimer's disease.
 The study is supported by Trinity College’s Institute of Neuroscience, The Global Brain Health Institute (GBHI), and The Alzheimer’s Association.
 Additionally, the Alzheimer's Society of Ireland and TeamUp for Dementia Research are supporting recruitment efforts.
 Our study is investigating whether we can modify brain networks to improve memory in individuals with aMCI.